My shop

 And that is exactly why handwork today is not a nostalgic craft, but a form of technological precision in the premium segment.

 Experience the difference: physics instead of promises.
-If you are tired of cold feet despite a “cozy look,” invest in real thermal efficiency.
+If you are tired of cold feet despite a “cosy look”, invest in real thermal efficiency.
 Our hand-knitted socks use the physical optimum of 50–55% wool and a living stitch structure for maximum thermal insulation.

 Fast fashion – slow catastrophe.
-Find out how the material of your clothing affects our planet’s environment...
+Learn how the material of your clothing affects our planet’s environment...

 Check out our new arrivals!